4rft5/lidarr-spotdl/README.md

 ## Contributions

+I don't plan to update this further given the issues that Lidarr is currently experiencing.
+If you're looking for an alternative, I recommend <a href="https://github.com/spotizerr-dev/spotizerr">Spotizerr</a>.

 Pull Requests and other contributions are welcome.
 I've never made a Docker image before, so some things may not be as streamlined as they could be.

 ### Issues